dixon14/transfer-system/README.md

 - Docker & Docker Compose (for containerized deployment)
 - Make (for using Makefile commands)

+## Assumptions
+-  Currency is not considered here, but can be easily implemented in both the transactions and accounts table.
+- Authentication can be implemented with the convenience of Gin's middleware
+- Index should be properly implemented in transactions table if there is a need to frequently query transaction records

 ## Running Locally

 ### Option 1: Using Docker Compose (Recommended)